 For additional information, please visit Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some problems, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
-Nest says to try recharging and restarting your thermostat to resolve the issue and get it up and working again.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
+Nest says to try recharging and restarting your thermostat to fix the issue and get it up and working again.